Victoria Beckham: Television

 The fourth was titled Full Length & Fabulous: The Beckhams' 2006 World Cup Party, and followed Victoria and David Beckham organising and making preparations to host a 2006 World Cup Party at a marquee in the grounds of their mansion in Hertfordshire, which aimed to raise money for their charity.
 Two tickets to attend the ball were auctioned on-line for charity, and sold for £103,000.
-The documentary aired on 28 May 2006 and showed the event itself, where the menu was designed especially by friend and chef Gordon Ramsay and the charity auction was hosted by Graham Norton.
+The documentary aired on 28 May 2006 and showed the event itself, where the menu was designed, especially by friend and chef Gordon Ramsay, and the charity auction was hosted by Graham Norton.
 Ramsay catered for 600 guests, with the aid of 40 chefs and 100 waiting staff.
 The ITV documentary attracted an average of 7.56 million viewers.

 To document Victoria Beckham's preparations for her family's move to the US, she signed a deal with NBC for six episodes of a half-hour unscripted reality TV series.
 Despite original plans for six episodes, the show was cut to a one-hour special only as there "just wasn't enough (material) for a series."
 The show, called Victoria Beckham: Coming to America, aired on 16 July 2007 in the US and Canada.
-It was heavily scrutinised by the American media and critics, with The New York Post describing it as "an orgy of self-indulgence" and also describing Beckham as "vapid and condescending".
+It was heavily scrutinised by the American media and critics, with the New York Post describing it as "an orgy of self-indulgence" and also describing Beckham as "vapid and condescending".
 The programme was the third-most-watched programme in its time-slot and received viewing figures of 4.9 million in the US, beaten by a repeat of Wife Swap and two sitcoms.
 The programme aired in Britain on 17 July 2007 on ITV with 3.84 million viewers tuning in.
 The programme was produced by Simon Fuller who managed her and the Spice Girls on their come-back tour.

 In July 2007, it was announced that Beckham would shortly begin filming a cameo appearance as herself in an episode of the second season of ABC's TV series Ugly Betty.
 The episode, "A Nice Day for a Posh Wedding", aired on 9 November 2007 in the United States and on 23 November in the United Kingdom.
 Despite her forays into television, Beckham has denied plans to embark upon a Hollywood movie career.
 In February 2008, it was revealed that Beckham would be the guest judge for the finale of fourth season of Project Runway, which aired on 5 March 2008 in the US.

 It was reported in October 2007 that Beckham had turned down the opportunity to appear in Sex and the City: The Movie.
 She stated in an interview: "[I was] asked to be in the Sex and the City film, which I would have loved to have done, but because I am in full-on Spice Girls rehearsal mode, unfortunately, I can't do it."
+In 2010, Beckham voiced Queen Amphitrite in an episode of SpongeBob SquarePants.
+She said it was thrilling to get the invitation, as her children were fans of the show.